zopefoundation/Zope/zdgbook/source/Products.rst

 XML-RPC and Network Services
 ----------------------------

 XML-RPC is covered in Chapter 2.
 All your product's methods can be accessible via XML-RPC.
 However, if your are implementing network services, you should explicitly plan one or more methods for use with XML-RPC.

 Since XML-RPC allows marshalling of simple strings, lists, and dictionaries, your XML-RPC methods should only accept and return these types.
 These methods should never accept or return Zope objects.
 XML-RPC also does not support 'None' so you should use zero or something else in place of 'None'.

 Another issue to consider when using XML-RPC is security.
 Many XML-RPC clients still don't support HTTP basic authorization.
 Depending on which XML-RPC clients you anticipate, you may wish to make your XML-RPC methods public and accept authentication credentials as arguments to your methods.

 Content Management Framework Interface
 --------------------------------------

-The "Content Management Framework":http://cmf.zope.org is an evolving content management extension for Zope.
+The `Content Management Framework <http://cmf.zope.org>` is an evolving content management extension for Zope.
 It provides a number of interfaces and conventions for content objects.
 If you wish to support the CMF you should consult the CMF user interface guidelines and interface documentation.

 Supporting the CMF interfaces is not a large burden if you already support the Zope management interface.
 You should consider supporting the CMF if your product class handles user manageable content such as documents, images, business forms, etc.

 Packaging Products
 ------------------

 Zope products are normally packaged as tarballs.
 You should create your product tarball in such a way as to allow it to be unpacked in the Products directory.
 For example, 'cd' to the Products directory and then issue a 'tar' comand like so::

   $ tar zcvf MyProduct-1.0.1.tgz MyProduct